brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-rosa-alcala.md

       for the Lunch Poems reading series at the University of California–Berkeley, singleton has taught at Saint Mary’s College, Naropa University, and New Mexico State University."
+  - person: carmen-gimenez-smith
+    event_bio: Carmen Giménez Smith is the author of numerous poetry collections, including Be Recorder (Graywolf Press, 2019), which was a finalist for the 2019 National Book Award in Poetry, the PEN Open Book Award, the Audre Lorde Award for Lesbian Poetry, and the Los Angeles Times Book Prize; and Goodbye, Flicker (University of Massachusetts Press, 2012), winner of the Juniper Prize for Poetry.
+Her memoir, Bring Down the Little Birds (University of Arizona, 2010) was a finalist for the American Book Award.
+      Giménez Smith received a Howard Foundation grant for creative nonfiction in 2011 and was a 2019 Guggenheim fellow.
+In 2020, she received the Academy of American Poets Fellowship, which recognizes distinguished poetic achievement.
   - person: anna-maria-hong
     event_bio: "Anna Maria Hong is the author of three recent books: Age of Glass, winner of the Poetry Society of America’s Norma Farber First Book Award,